seven1m/onebody/README.markdown

 OneBody
 =======

-OneBody is web-based software that connects community members, especially churches, on the web.
-It runs on Ruby, Rails, and MySQL (or SQLite).
+OneBody is open-source, web-based social networking and online directory software for churches that runs on Rails and MySQL.

 Features
 --------